Olala2024/project-3/README.md

 4. **Leaderboard**
    - Create a leaderboard to display the top players based on their scores.
 This could be a local leaderboard or an online one to allow players to compete globally.

+## Technology Used

+1. **Python**:
+   - The primary programming language used for developing the Hangman game.

+2. **Heroku**:
+   - A cloud platform used for deploying the application.
+Heroku provides an easy way to deploy, manage, and scale applications.

+3. **GitHub**:
+   - The version control system used for tracking changes, collaborating, and managing the project's source code.
+GitHub also serves as the repository for the project's documentation and issue tracking.

+4. **Gitpod**:
+   - The integrated development environment (IDE) used for writing and debugging the Python code.
+Gitpod is chosen for its convenience and integration with GitHub, providing a seamless development experience.

+5. **Markdown**:
+   - Used for writing the project's documentation, including the README file.
+Markdown allows for easy formatting and readability of text files.

+6. **PEP8CI**:
+   - A tool used for ensuring that the code adheres to the PEP8 style guide.
+PEP8CI helps maintain code quality and consistency by identifying and suggesting corrections for style violations.